ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 IANA is asked to register the following entry to the "CoAP Content-Formats" registry within the "CoRE Parameters" registry group.

-Media Type: application/ace-groupcomm+cbor
+Content Type: application/ace-groupcomm+cbor

-Encoding: -
+Content Coding: -

 ID: TBD